aheissenberger/gatsby-starter-netlify-cms/src/content/sections/faq/index.md

       CONDA services for less money.
 Another reason could be that you believe, that the value of the CONDA Token will increase over time and a possible exchange might be profitable for you.
-    question: 'How can I learn more about CONDA ICO? '
+    question: 'How can I learn more about CRWD Network? '
 ---